Swanson-Hysell-Group/Bayesian_PEP_inversion/README.md

 #### Jupyter Notebooks

-Notebooks are used to demonstrate the functions of the package.
+Notebooks are used to demonstrate the functions of the package, to conduct analysis, and to develop visualizations that are presented in the accompanying manuscript.

 #### code_output